 The cost of the E-Bike Tour is $35 plus tax per person.

-They run tours Monday to Thursday from 10am to 5pm, and Friday to Sunday from 10am to 4pm.
+They run tours Monday to Sunday from 10am to 5pm.

 You need to be 12 years old to ride, and minors need to be accompanied by an adult.

 The tour is 90 minutes, so allow up to 2 hours from start (signing paperwork, etc) to finish.

 You can call 787-469-3397 or (787) 508-8579 for more information or to make a tour reservation.

 The tours operate out of La Bodega del Viejo San Juan restaurant, which is located at 413 Calle San Francisco.
 That’s the corner between Plaza Colón and Fort San Cristobal.